iksteen/blurringexistence/content/multi-player-pelican.md

 Now, start the webservice.
 I'll leave that as an excercise to you, the reader.
 I use *uwsgi* which is started by *supervisor* and connected to the outside world using *nginx*.
 Configure your GitHub webhook (don't forget to enter the same secret as the one you used in the webhook script).

-The final step is configuring your webserver to serve the completely static content found in *~pelican/sites/username/repository/public_html*.
+The final step is configuring your webserver to serve the static content found in *~pelican/sites/username/repository/public_html*.

 ### Publishing content